 Likewise, when government agencies conduct investigations, Fourth Amendment limitations on searches and seizures and warrant requirements apply.
 MPAA–run investigations, by contrast, proceed free from these constitutional restrictions.
 So, too, before courts may impose fines for infringement or order websites shut down, there must be notice, a hearing, and other procedural requirements that comport with due process.
 Private adjudication and punishment proceed without any of these protections.

 The biggest misperception about SOPA is that it is somehow unprecedented or extraordinary.
 It is not.
 SOPA represents just the latest example of copyright law defined and controlled not by the government but by private entities.
 Copyright owners will deploy SOPA in the same way they have behaved in the past: to extend out their rights.
 They will disrupt sites that do not infringe a copyright, interfere with fair uses of copyrighted works, and take other steps that evade the limits that the Copyright Act sets on a copyright owner’s actual rights.

 Much of what will happen under SOPA will occur out of the public eye and without the possibility of holding anyone accountable.
 For when copyright law is made and enforced privately, it is hard for the public to know the shape that the law takes and harder still to complain about its operation.

-Jason Mazzone is a law professor at Brooklyn Law School and the author of the new book, Copyfraud and Other Abuses of Intellectual Property Law (Stanford University Press, 2011).
+Author: Jason Mazzone: Jason is a law professor at Brooklyn Law School and the author of the new book, Copyfraud and Other Abuses of Intellectual Property Law (Stanford University Press, 2011).
 The website for the book is www.copyfraud.com.